 Riding on the ferry there were lots of motorcycle riders and a whole troop of scooter riders returning home from a Euro trip.

 Channel Crossing with ferry

 Hook of Holland is a nice way to cross the channel.
-Day sailing is the cheapest solution.
-For a few extra pounds you can get a cabin which is a practical solution for a solo traveler, offering a place to crash for a few hours plus storage for all your gear.
+Day sailing is the cheapest option.
+For a few extra pounds you can get a cabin which is practical for a solo traveler, a place to crash for a few hours plus storage for all your gear.

 Many years ago one could take a ferry from Norway, several places, to England.
 Or cross over to Esbjerg in Denmark, and take it from there.
 All passenger routes have since been dropped, allegedly due to lack of traffic.
 I’ve read some lofty plans of restarting a service. or talks regarding a ferry from Norway to Scotland.
 But per early fall 2019 still nothing concrete.

 Maybe the whole Brexit situation will change this, time will show.

 Shortly after boarding it was sail-away and farewell to The Netherlands.

 The ferry crossing to Harwich takes 6hrs 30 minutes.
 I arrived in the evening and had just enough daylight to do my first bit of riding “on the wrong side” before the dark set in.